We are committed to contributing positively to local communities and reducing the negative environmental and social impacts of our activities.

 We are committed to reducing waste in all aspects of our business.
 The companies we work with must meet or exceed the following targets:

-- Companies in the Lower Mainland must meet or exceed 80 per cent waste diversion from landfill.
+- Companies in the Lower Mainland and on Vancouver Island must meet or exceed 80 percent waste diversion from landfill

-- Companies on Vancouver Island must meet or exceed 60 per cent waste diversion targets.
+- Companies in the Interior and Northern regions must meet or exceed 60 percent waste diversion targets

 Construction, renovation and demolition (C&D) waste reduction and diversion from landfills is required across the Province for all projects that receive the majority of funding from BC Housing including: